strangetom/ingredient-parser/docs/source/explanation/foundation.rst

 The best match is selected using the cosine similarity metric.

 In practice, this technique is generally pretty good at finding a reasonable matching :abbr:`FDC (Food Data Central)` entry.
-However, in some cases the best matching entry is not an appropriate match.
+However, in some cases the match with the best score is not an appropriate match.
-There may be two causes for this:

-1. The quality of the embeddings is good enough for this technique to be more robust.
+The reason for this is likely due to limitations in the quality of the embeddings used.

-2. Not removing the common component between vectors is causing worse performance than if it was removed.

 Fuzzy Document Distance
 ~~~~~~~~~~~~~~~~~~~~~~~